 You might consider having three to six months worth of savings set aside in an emergency fund.
 You could even set the money aside in its own account so you won’t be tempted to borrow from it.
 When an emergency crops up that affects, for example, your health or ability to work, you can dip into this reserve.

 Making it a habit

 Telling someone to stick to a budget by, uh, sticking to it may feel like a big “duh.”
 But the longer you spend working with your budget, the process will hopefully become more ingrained.

 So, while the first month or two may feel difficult, try to push past that initial start-up period.
 As your habit builds, so too should your momentum, and budgeting may start to feel much easier.

 Ready to build a budget for the first time, or find ways to make an existing budget work better for you?
-You can track your spending with a SoFi Money® cash management account to make sure you are on track with your budget.
+You can track your spending with a checking and savings account with SoFi to make sure you are on track with your budget.

 Plus, you can earn 0.20% APY on all your cash and there are no account fees (subject to change).

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.